pythonengineer/minecraft-python/README.md

 *Pyglet*, *Cython*, *Pillow*, and *PyOgg* are required dependencies and can easily be installed with *pip*.
 Use the versions specified in `requirements.txt`.

-This version features block sounds and music, and for audio to work you need either *PyOgg* which is recommended, or FFmpeg which is installed on the system.
+For audio to work you will either need *PyOgg* which is recommended, or FFmpeg which is installed on the system.
 GStreamer is also supported on Linux through the *gst-python* library.
 PyOgg requires that your system have one of the *Opus*, *FLAC*, or *Vorbis* codecs.
 OpenAL is required.

-To easily install this version of *Minecraft: Python Edition*, just run `python -m pip install minecraft-python==0.0.23a_01`.
+To easily install this version of *Minecraft: Python Edition*, just run `python -m pip install minecraft-python==0.24`.

 Alternatively, for a manual Cython build, run `python setup.py build_ext --inplace`.